 Patterns and processes of organismal change over time, emphasizing both micro- and macroevolution.
 Development of evolutionary thought, natural selection, speciation, phylogenetics, and the origin of life.
+Semester Hours: 4

-"C" or higher in BIOL 300 or instructor permission
+C or better in 300, or permission of instructor.

 BIOL 425: General Physiology